 - Tissington Trail Traffic-free Cycle Route

-- High Peak Trail cycle route
+- High Peak Trail traffic-free cycle route

 - Cloud Trail Traffic-free Cycle Route

 Most of the route has no barriers that would prevent a trike, or cargo bike from getting through.
 However, there is at least one barrier that will stop most cargo bikes, and all trikes.